kircherlab/MPRAsnakeflow/docs/index.rst

 MPRAsnakeflow Workflows
     An overview of how MPRAsnakeflow works and documentation for the MPRAsnakeflow sub workflows.

+MPRAsnakeflow Turorials
+    Get to know MPRAsnakeflow by runnig it via jupyter notebooks or colab on small examples.

 MPRAsnakeflow Examples
-    Muliple examples from the literature are listed for every sub workflow in MPRAsnakeflow.
+    Examples from the literature are listed for every sub workflow in MPRAsnakeflow.

+Tips & Tricks
+    Find our FAQ here.

 Project Information
     More information on the project, including the changelog, list of contributing authors, and contribution instructions.